ExitValue.ai

 Small Landscaping Companies (Under $2M Revenue)

-Most small landscaping businesses sell for 2.0-3.0x SDE.
+Most small landscaping businesses sell for an SDE-multiple range.
 A company with $800K in revenue and $200K SDE would sell for $400,000 to $600,000.
 At this size, the value is primarily the customer list, equipment, and crew.
 Buyers are typically other landscapers or individuals entering the industry.

 Mid-Size and Commercial Landscaping ($2M-$15M)

 Commercial landscaping companies with recurring maintenance contracts are the sweet spot for PE acquisitions.
-These businesses sell for 3.0-4.0x SDE or 5-8x EBITDA.
+These businesses sell for an SDE-multiple range or platform-tier earnings multiples.
 The key differentiator: recurring commercial maintenance revenue that persists year after year vs. one-time residential installation work.

 The Recurring Revenue Premium